Qualcomm's new chip will boost gaming on phones from Motorola, Xiaomi and others

 just launched a new high-end Snapdragon 888 smartphone processor, but it's already got another chipset available to power slightly cheaper

-It's not quite as powerful as the 888, but its CPU and GPU are about 10% better than the, Qualcomm's highest-end chipset for Android phones from the previous year.
+It's not quite as powerful as the 888, but its CPU and GPU are about 10% better than the Snapdragon 865, Qualcomm's highest-end chipset for Android phones from the previous year.
 By comparison, the Snapdragon 888 provides a 25% improvement in CPU and a 35% boost in GPU over the Snapdragon 865.
 The new Snapdragon 870 "is designed to deliver increased performance across the board for geared-up gameplay," Qualcomm said.

 is more critical than ever now that the coronavirus has radically changed our world.
 People are stuck at home and are maintaining their distance from each other, forcing them to rely on home broadband service -- something 5G could amp up.
 The next-generation cellular technology, which boasts anywhere from 10 to 100 times the speed of 4G and rapid-fire responsiveness, could improve everything from simple video conferencing to telemedicine and advanced augmented and virtual reality.

 "Benefiting from the powerful performance of the new Snapdragon 870 5G Mobile Platform, we will continue to build high-end flagship device and bring more surprises to global consumers regarding 5G, camera, AI and more," Lei Zhang, vice president of Mi Smartphone and general manager of hardware R&D at Xiaomi, said in a statement.

-Xiaomi last week came under fire from the Trump administration for being what the Huawei has faced -- -- but it forces American investors to sell their stakes in the Chinese handset maker.
+has faced -- American companies like Qualcomm aren't allowed to sell components to Huawei -- but it forces American investors to sell their stakes in the Chinese handset maker.
 Huawei's troubles with the US had opened an opportunity for Xiaomi to gain more buyers, both inside China and out.
 In the third quarter of 2020, Xiaomi surpassed

 "If Xiaomi is included in the US Entity List (ie, export ban), it would significantly impact its ability to procure components ... to make smartphones," Jefferies analyst Edison Lee noted.
 He estimated that Xiaomi gets about 70% of its smartphone processors from Qualcomm.